 If you and your spouse are both involved in running a business, income can be equalised if you are equal partners or equal shareholders.
-Alternatively, if only one of you is involved, the other could be employed even if only to use up their personal allowance.
+Alternatively, if only one of you is involved, the other could be employed in a small capacity, drawing a salary to use up their personal allowance.

-Where assets are owned in joint names any income is deemed to be shared equally between the spouses.
+Where assets are owned in joint names, any income is deemed to be shared equally between the spouses.
 If the actual ownership shares are unequal, income is still deemed to be split equally unless an election is made to split the income in the same proportion as the ownership of the asset.